meded90/DripClicker/README.md

 DripClicker
 ===========

-It can click on "new Object()" and buy powerups.
+It can click on "new Object()", do drip and buy powerups.
+Edit to array "needToBuy" (1st line) to change count of bought items.